kurono73/PinSolver/README.md

 * **Interactive Pin Editor:** Safely add, delete, and fine-tune pins across split viewports without triggering a solve computation.
 * **Clear All Pins:** A single trash can button safely and instantly resets all accumulated pins.

+### 📐 Pin Align
+* Aligns a Source mesh to a Target mesh from matching 3D pin pairs, with optional ICP refinement.

 ---

 ## Mode-Specific Features